This work is licensed under a Creative Commons Attribution-Noncommercial-No Derivative Works 2.5 License.

 A main signal is never cleared for a shunting movement.
 Shunting movements do not have a working timetable.
 Instead, employees involved in the movement are verbally informed.
 Shunting movements run by sight at a maximum speed of 25 km/h.
 They do not display rear end markers.

 If a shunting movement is going to enter a main track (see chapter on tracks), the point operator has to obtain permission from the train director.
 Shunting movements must never leave the home signal limits.
 However, on a double-track line, the departure track (i.g. the right track) may be used by shunting movements by the length required to move vehicles from one station track to another.
-If a train is approaching the station on that track, the train director has to set a temporare shunting limit at a point specified in local rules.
-The shunting limit on the arrival track (i.g. the left track) is marked by a shunting limit board.
-The shunting limit board is placed at the overlap distance behind the home signal.
-At stations without shunting limit boards, the arrival points are the shunting limit.
+If a train is approaching the station on that track, the train director has to set a temporary shunting limit at a location specified in local rules.
+The shunting limit on the arrival track (i.e. the left track) is marked by a Limit-of-Shunt (LOS) board.
+The LOS board is placed at the overlap distance beyond the home signal.
+At stations without LOS boards, the arrival points (i.e. the points of the first turnout met by an arriving train) are the shunting limit.

-To shunt beyond the shunting limit board resp. the arrival points, a written permission from the train director is necessary.
+To shunt beyond the LOS board or, if not used, the arrival points, a written permission from the train director is necessary.
 Before issuing the permission, the train director has to ensure that no train is approaching the home signal on that track.
 If the signal in rear of the home signal is not in the control district of the train director, the train director must obtain confirmation of the adjacent train director that trains will be held back.

 At places where an industrial track is connected to the open line, the movements to enter and to leave the industrial track are shunting movements.
 However, the movements between that place and the next station are always train movements.
 Since shunting movements must not leave the home signal limits, home signals are not equipped with a shunt aspect.
 It is not possible to start a shunting movement at the home signal.
 A train that should be shunted must have arrived at the station track.